 Itinerary 1 - The historic village and the Church of S. Giorgio

-Our first itinerary in Mandello begins at the pier, in the central Piazza Italia, we are going to visit the historic village of Mandello del Lario and the Church of S. Giorgio.
 Reach the arcade in front and walk to the right past the historic Costantin ice-cream shop; after two arcades you soon reach Mandello's most picturesque spot, the old port: an oasis of peace, made up of pastel-colored arches and historic houses decorated with flowering balconies and creepers, all accompanied by the gentle pitching of the boats on the shore.
 The landscape is postcard-perfect.

-The historic village of Mandello del Lario Continuing the walk, you arrive at the square Piazza XXV Aprile, where it is nice to discover a children's hopscotch and a chessboard set among the porphyries of the pavement.
+Continuing the walk, you arrive at the square Piazza XXV Aprile, where it is nice to discover a children's hopscotch and a chessboard set among the porphyries of the pavement.

-Here, on the right, Via Riva d'Adda starts, leading you to a beach.
 After the square, we walk down Vicolo all'Asilo and then via Riva Ospizio.
 Both the small streets that descend to your right lead to cute small beaches.

 When you arrive at the former church of San Vittore, the road goes up to the left and becomes Via Monastero.
 You turn to the first right, via Pra Magno, and pass the Lega Navale and the Mandello del Lario sports club.